-AG: State Trooper 'legally justified' for non-fatally shooting Walpole man in December
+AG: State trooper 'legally justified' for non-fatally shooting Walpole man in December

 Apr.
-22—WALPOLE — The N.H. state trooper who shot and injured a Walpole man outside his home on Dec.
+22—WALPOLE — The N.H. state trooper who shot and injured a Walpole man outside the man's home on Dec.
 4 had legal justification to use deadly force, the Attorney General's Office said in a news release Thursday.

 State Trooper Zachary Bernier fired his weapon within moments of arriving at 800 County Road in Walpole that Saturday night, according to Senior Assistant Attorney General Geoffrey Ward.